CertiCoq/certicoq/README.md

     # opam repo add coq-released https://coq.inria.fr/opam/released
     # opam repo add coq-core-dev https://coq.inria.fr/opam/core-dev

-  Optionally, add the `extra-dev` repository, which contains packages for development versions (e.g. `git` branches) and is relatively unstable.
+  Add the `extra-dev` repository, which contains packages for development versions (e.g. `git` branches) and is relatively unstable.
 It might be needed to compile non-released versions of CertiCoq.
 Beware `opam` will usually select packages from there as they